phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Results

 \subsection{Software implementation}

-Our method employs a straightforward simulation technique in which the quantum state $|\psi\rangle$ of a $n$-qubit system is represented as a contiguous array of $2^{n}$ complex probability amplitudes.
-Explicitly storing all amplitudes has the advantage of providing the highest precision of numerical calculation.
-However, for the number of qubits larger than $n=30$, it requires significant computational resources: fast random access memory and processing power greater than that provided by modern personal computers.
-We give an optimized implementation for applying circuits consisting of Pauli rotations $\exp(i \phi P)$.
-This is particularly relevant for Trotter approximations of time evolution of Hamiltonians in chemistry and material science.
-As a benchmark problem, we use the simulator for deterministic (Trotter) and (partially) randomized product formulas for Hamiltonian simulation \cite{gunther2025phase}.
-Here the time evolution along a Hamiltonian $H = \sum_l \alpha_l P_l$ which is a linear combination of Pauli operators is approximated by a sequence of Pauli rotations along the $P_l$ over small angles.
+Our method employs a straightforward simulation technique in which the quantum state $|\psi\rangle$ of an $n$-qubit system is represented as a contiguous array of $2^{n}$ complex probability amplitudes.
+The simulation is exact, but for more than $n=30$ qubits, the memory and compute requirements exceed a single server.
+We give an optimised implementation for applying circuits consisting of Pauli rotations $\exp(i \phi \tilde{P})$, and use the simulator for deterministic (Trotter) and (partially) randomised product formulas for Hamiltonian simulation \cite{gunther2025phase}.
+Here, the time evolution along a Hamiltonian $H = \sum_l \alpha_l \tilde{P}_l$ is approximated by a sequence of Pauli rotations $\tilde{P}_l$ over small angles.
 See~\nameref{sec:algorithm_desc} below for an outline of the quantum algorithms simulated in this study.

-Our goal is to study the accuracy of quantum algorithms capable of obtaining numerical data with precision comparable to that of classical methods in computational chemistry and biology.
-In this context, other techniques, such as tensor network contraction \cite{fergus2021parallel}, would be unsatisfactory due to their inherent errors, confounding the study of the precision of quantum algorithms.
-Using various optimization strategies, which we discuss in detail below, we successfully simulated Hamiltonian time evolution of a chemically relevant 40-qubit system on a multi-GPU cluster.
-This large-scale simulation required more than 32 TB of random access memory and was distributed on 512 NVIDIA H100 GPU devices.
-A similar simulation with 36 qubits was performed on a CPU cluster using up to $16\,384$ CPU cores and $1$\,TB of distributed memory.
-As a special case of the Schr\"odinger algorithm for simulating quantum computers \cite{raedt2019massively,wu2019full}, we call our technique: \emph{full-state vector simulation of quantum time evolution} and provide a formal model in \nameref{sec:simul_model}.
+Using various optimisation strategies, which we discuss in detail below, we simulated Hamiltonian time evolution of a chemically relevant 40-qubit system on a multi-GPU cluster.
+The 40-qubit run uses $32$\,TB of distributed memory across $512$ NVIDIA H100 GPUs; a companion 36-qubit run uses $1$\,TB across 16,384 CPU cores.
+The technique is a special case of the Schr\"odinger algorithm for simulating quantum computers \cite{raedt2019massively,wu2019full}; a formal model is given in \nameref{sec:simul_model}.